donkirkby/donkirkby.github.com/index.md

 title="profile for Don Kirkby at Stack Overflow, Q&amp;A for professional and enthusiast programmers">
 </a>

-It seems very odd to me that a web site I mostly use to keep notes whenever I research a tricky programming problem says that those notes have helped several million strangers.
+I mostly use Stack Overflow to keep notes whenever I research a tricky programming problem, so it seems very odd to me that the site says those notes have helped several million strangers.
+Maybe you should try taking notes in a public place.

 [Live Coding in Python]: live-py-plugin/
 [twitter]: https://twitter.com/donkirkby